 Table of Contents

-Another option is to give students a handout that they tape or glue into their notebook and fill in as we go.
+- Give students a handout.
+They tape or glue it in the front of their notebook.
+They fill it in as we go.
 When it fills up, everyone gets another handout that they tape on top of the first one.
-After trying both ways, my preference is to give a handout to each student that they fill in.
 There are lots of versions like this online, so just find what works for you.
-The Right Side/Left Side stuff is for interactive notebooks.
-I do a lot of interactive notebook stuff, but I don’t follow the input/output and left/right stuff “to the T.”

 Maintain a Teacher Notebook as an Example